mjlee177/Capstone_Fruits_Classification/README.md

  - Since the Validation Accuracies show plateus, the median values will tell the best story of what the model delivers consistently
  - The **highest median Training Accuracy** was achieved with **MobileNetV2** with a value of **90%**
    -  **MobileNetV2** had a **maximum Validation Accuracy of 92%**
- - Not far behinda are InceptionV3, Xception, and Resnet152V2 with median Training Accuracies of 89.5%, 88.5%, and 88.5%, respectively
+ - Not far behinda are InceptionV3, Xception, and Resnet152V2 with median Validaion Accuracies of 89.5%, 88.5%, and 88.0%, respectively
  - The poorest models were the EfficientNet variants (EfficientNetV2B0 and EfficienNetB7) which hovered around median Validation Accuracy = 21%
 - Training time
  - All of the models trained at around 5 minutes, except EfficientNetB7 took about 8 1/2 minutes.